Degree: Master of Science in Engineering – Integrated Circuits

-Description: Analog IC design, design and modeling of VLSI circuits and systems, RF circuit and system design, signaling and synchronization, VLSI signal processing, communication system design.
+Program Description: The integrated circuits program includes analog integrated (IC) design, design and modeling of VLSI circuits and systems, RF circuit and system design, signaling and synchronization, VLSI signal processing, and communication system design.

-Special Note: The core courses in this area are not offered during the summer term.
-Alternative courses may be substituted with approval of the area director.
+Important Note: Core courses in this area are not offered during the summer term.
+Alternative courses may be substituted with approval of the Area Director.

-At least nine courses are required (36 Units), of which at least Five must be graduate courses at the 200 level (excluding ENGR 299 Capstone Project course), and meet Comprehensive Exam Requirement.
+Degree Requirements: At least nine courses are required (36 Units), of which at least FIVE must be graduate courses at the 200 level (excluding ENGR 299 Capstone Project course), and meet Comprehensive Exam Requirement.

-Select a minimum of six courses from the following:
+Select a minimum of six courses from the following list:

-Students can meet the Comprehensive Exam Requirement in two ways: Choose (1 option below)
+Students can meet the Comprehensive Exam Requirement by choosing ONE option below:

 Take and Pass ENGR 299 Capstone Project course.

 Take and pass three written exams for three different graduate level courses within the student’s area of specialization.
 The written exams are held concurrently with the final exam of the graduate level courses.
 Students may select which exams they would like to count towards the Comprehensive Exam requirement.

 As long as you have met the requirements above, the remaining courses may be selected from other Engineering departments.
 No approval is necessary.
 Please note: Students may not apply electives towards earning a certificate.
 Certificate programs are intended for non-matriculating students and are categorized as separate programs.